haugene/docker-transmission-openvpn/docs/faq.md

 To check your value, you can use a [subnet calculator](https://www.calculator.net/ip-subnet-calculator.html).
 * Enter your IP Address - the portion before the mask, `10.20.30.45` here
-* select the subnet that matches - the `/24` portion here
+* Select the subnet that matches - the `/24` portion here
 * Take the Network Address that is returned - `10.20.30.0` in this case

 ## TUNSETIFF tun: Operation not permitted